2006 Annual Report: Planting Populations in Corn

 With the high cost of seed and the ever fluctuating market, producers are trying to reduce their inputs as much as possible to maximize their net profit.
 One such input that can be varied is the seed population at planting.
 This demonstration is designed to help producers make decisions on planting rates taking into account conditions in Northwest Missouri.

 Methods and Materials

 This demonstration consisted of plots 250-feet long and 30 feet wide.
-The seed was no-till planted on May 16, 2005 into soybean stubble and harvested on October 18.
+The seed was no-till planted on April 4, 2006 into soybean stubble.
+The center 15-feet was harvested from each plot on October 2.
 The six different planting populations used were: